acmeism/RosettaCodeData/ReadMe.md

 * Fix bugs

+* Correct the 100s of guessed file extensions in `Conf/lang.yaml`

 * Ability to only fetch cache pages since last pushed data update

 * Support names with non-ascii characters